stubegru/stubegru/README.md

 ![Stubegru Logo](assets/images/logo.svg)
 Stay on top of things with Stubegru, the open source groupware for academic advising centers.

-For more information what stubegru really is and which features are included see [the official website](https://stubegru.org)
+- For **more information** what stubegru really is and which features are included see [the official website](https://stubegru.org) (in german)
-For technical information take a look at the [Wiki on Github](https://github.com/stubegru/stubegru/wiki)
+- For **technical information** take a look at the [Wiki on Github](https://github.com/stubegru/stubegru/wiki)
+- If you have any **questions or improvements**, feel free to [open an issue](https://github.com/stubegru/stubegru/issues/new)

 # Installation